yogidevendra/docs/docs/tutorials/salesdimensions-c2.md

 1. Click the launch button at the top left of the application canvas screen.
 2. Type a name for the application in the _Name this application_ box.
-3. (Optional) To configure the application using a configuration file, select _Use a config file_ checkbox.
+3. (Optional) To configure the application using a configuration file, select _Use a configuration file_ checkbox.
-4. (Optional) To specify individual properties, select _Specify custom properties_ checkbox.
+4. (Optional) To specify individual properties, select _Specify Launch Properties_ checkbox.
 5. Click Launch.

 ![Launch](images/sales_dimensions/image21.png "Launch")